keunwoochoi/keunwoochoi.github.io/blog/2025-03-18-torchdata.md

 # Tutorial: Scalable and modular data loading, 2025 edition — With Torchdata 0.10.1

+# 0. Prescient-FM

+Prescient-FM, formerly Prescient-LM, is Roche's internal foundational models initiative focused on therapeutic and biomedical applications.
+Our team of approximately 10 MLEs operates within Prescient Design, Genentech's Lab-in-the-Loop platform where AI-driven protein predictions are manufactured and tested in wet labs—creating a unique feedback loop between computational models and experimental validation.
+We're a fast-moving, flexible team that has evolved rapidly since our founding in early 2023, with strong organizational support to tackle the specialized challenges of biomedical AI.

+Our work spans foundational models across multiple modalities, from text-based LLMs to protein and other biological sequence models.
+What sets us apart is our focus on product development over publication, working directly with Roche's vast biomedical datasets and domain expertise to build models that drive real therapeutic discoveries.

+Given the scale of our biomedical datasets and the computational demands of training large foundational models, efficient and scalable data loading has become crucial for our work.
+That's exactly why we've been exploring the latest developments in torchdata—we need robust, composable data pipelines that can handle our diverse data sources and large-scale training requirements.

 # 1. Torchdata 0.10.1 and more

 Torchdata has been our choice since 2023 March, in Prescient-LM — where I have been training LLMs.
 It was great!
-It was somewhat difficult to use sometimes, it didn’t have full documentation, etc, but it worked when it worked.
+It was somewhat difficult to use sometimes, it didn't have full documentation, etc, but it worked when it worked.
 Then it was 2023 July when [it was officially discontinued at 0.7.0](https://github.com/pytorch/data/issues/1196).
 We were so sad.
 A year later, [the maintainers announced](https://github.com/pytorch/data/issues/1196#issuecomment-2161155825) that it will become alive again (*yes!*), with deprecating the existing approach (*hm?*) at 0.8.0, putting me into a mixed feeling.

 [Torchdata 0.10.1](https://pytorch.org/data/0.10/), the latest version as of 2025 Feb, is an outcome of the new approach.
 It has some essential implementation.
-I wasn’t sure if it’s ready to use yet, based on the README and the documentation.
+I wasn't sure if it's ready to use yet, based on the README and the documentation.
 Turned out, the code is much more ready than I thought.
 I gave a shot, and gosh, it works!
 As an ENFP, my only natural action item is to write a blog post about it.

 # 2. Why Torchdata

 As of 2025, the training data loading is a solved problem when the model and data are small.
 Use `torch` or something to load the model to GPU, load the data on memory, feed the data to the GPU with utilities such as [`torch.utils.data.Dataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) and then *go* - Also, there are enough docs and examples online.

 But why is it not enough?
-Well, let’s see why `Torchdata` exists.
+Well, let's see why `Torchdata` exists.

 ## Requirements

 > Torchdata is a library of *composable iterators* (not iterables!) that let you chain together common dataloading and pre-proc operations.
-It follows a streaming programming model, although “sampler + Map-style” can still be configured if you desire.
+It follows a streaming programming model, although "sampler + Map-style" can still be configured if you desire.
 >
 >
 > `torchdata.nodes` adds more flexibility to the standard `torch.utils.data` offering, and introduces multi-threaded parallelism in addition to multi-process (the only supported approach in `torch.utils.data.DataLoader`), as well as first-class support for mid-epoch checkpointing through a `state_dict/load_state_dict` interface.
 >

 In other words, the existing `torch.utils.data.Dataset` is not ideal if -